-- The guidance in RowSafe shall be taken account of at all - This applies before, during, and after racing periods, to all competitors and their equipment and to the organising committee and all other officials and helpers. - Only crews using equipment prepared in accordance with RowSafe shall be allowed to race. - All officials are to use their best endeavours to enforce RowSafe throughout the competition.
+- a.
+The guidance in RowSafe should be taken account of at all times. - b.
+This applies before, during, and after racing periods, to all competitors and their equipment and to the organising committee and all other officials and helpers. - c.
+All officials are to use their best endeavours to ensure compliance with the competition safety documentation and guidance.